Witnesses describe shocking scene as Belleville grapples with overdose 'crisis' | CBC News

 "It was ugly," Juby said.
 "They're all my friends.
 I know every one of them.
 It's a tough, tough go."

-Emergency officials in Belleville say 14 people overdosed in the city's core between 2 and 4 p.m.
+Emergency officials in Belleville say 14 people overdosed in the eastern Ontario city's core between 2 and 4 p.m.
 Tuesday.
 By the following morning that number had risen to 17.

 At one point police shut down a section of road and asked residents to avoid going downtown, describing the situation as an "overdose emergency."
 None of the overdoses proved fatal.

-The cluster of overdoses happened along Bridge Street E., across several block surrounding the church where a drop-in centre run by the John Howard Society of Belleville offers food, showers and laundry service for homeless and other vulnerable residents.
+The cluster of overdoses happened along Bridge Street E., surrounding the church where a drop-in centre run by the John Howard Society of Belleville offers food, showers and laundry service for homeless and other vulnerable residents.

 The past 24 hours have had a "huge impact" on those why rely on and work at the site, according to J.J.
 Cormier, the organization's executive director.